KalebHawkins/awskp/README.md

 This is useful when you want to generate your keypairs using AWS CDK.

 ## Features
-* Retrieves both private keys from an AWS keypair.
+* Retrieves private key from an AWS keypair.
 * Outputs the private key to the console or a specified file.

 ## Prerequisites